sighingnow/jekyll-gitbook/_pages/CRM.md

 - To see all the existing reports, click **All Reports**.

-> **Note:** There is a default call activity report that installs with Cisco Webex Contact Center for Salesforce client.
+> **Note:** There is a default call activity report that is configured alongwith Webex Contact Center app installation.

 ## Part 5: WebExCC Salesforce Desktop Layout